The Greatest History Tour Known to Mankind

 Opened in the spring of 2017, Philadelphia’s Museum of the American Revolution takes visitors on a unique audio and visual experience through the nation’s formative struggle.
 The museum offers numerous immersive exhibits that include life-like figures, video and audio presentations, historic artifacts and primary documents and was in the planning stages for 20 years.
 The 118,000 square-foot museum was designed by Robert A. M. Stern and is properly located near the birthplace of the Constitution, near the First Bank of the United States and a few blocks from Independence Hall.
 The museum is open daily and offers regular and timed tickets to alleviate wait times during peak hours.

-Independence Hall is considered the birthplace of the United States.
-It was here that both the Declaration of Independence and the U.S. Constitution were signed.
-It served as the first capitol building for the United States but was originally built to serve as the state house for Pennsylvania.
-It is a part of Independence National Historical Park which also includes the Liberty Bell Center and the Benjamin Franklin Museum, along with a visitors center that includes theaters, exhibits, and a gift shop.
-Independence National Historical Park is a great place to spend a day learning all about the roots of American history.
-Admission is by tour only.
+Completed in 1753, Independence Hall is considered the birthplace of the United States.
+It was here that both the Declaration of Independence and the U.S. Constitution were signed establishing the foundation of the law in this country.
+It served as the first capitol building for the United States, but was originally built to serve as the state house for Pennsylvania.
+It was also a convention site hosted by President William Howard Taft which would lead to the creation of the League to Enforce Peace.
+It is a part of Independence National Historical Park, which also includes the Liberty Bell Center and the Benjamin Franklin Museum along with a visitor center that includes theaters, exhibits, and a gift shop.

 The Betsy Ross House is a historic home in Philadelphia alleged to be the site where the first American flag was created.
 The Arch Street residence was built around 1740, and during the 1770s it was home to local upholsterer Elizabeth “Betsy” Ross.
 According to popular legend, Ross was asked to sew the first Stars and Stripes flag in 1777.
 Most scholars are highly doubtful that Betsy Ross actually made the first American flag; the story did not emerge until nearly a century later.
 Today the house has been restored and preserved as a museum.
 It is open to the public for tours, and contains a large collection of artifacts, documents, and memorabilia relating to both Betsy Ross and the story of her sewing the first flag.